PavelLaptev/JSON-to-Figma/README.md

 ![plugin preview](readme-images/cover.jpg)

-##### An easy way to populate Figma layers with JSON.
+##### An easy way to use real data in Figma.

-The plugin can parse local or JSON files from URL link.
+The plugin can parse local or JSON files from a URL link.
 You can populate any layers with text or images.

 ---